os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

   font-size: 30px
 }
 </style>
-#### Transfer of control for interrupt/exception handling in M-Mode
+####  Handover of control for interrupt/exception handling under M-Mode
-- By default, all interrupts/exceptions result in the transfer of control to the interrupt/exception handler in M-Mode.
+- By default, all interrupts/exceptions will handover CPU control right to interrupt/exception handler in M-Mode.
-- The interrupt/exception handler in M-Mode can redirect the interrupt/exception to S-Mode, but this additional operation slows down the processing speed of interrupts/exceptions.
+- The interrupt/exception handler in M-Mode can redirect the interrupt/exception to S-Mode, but this additional operation will slow down the processing speed of interrupts/exceptions.
 - RISC-V provides an interrupt/exception delegation mechanism, which selectively delegates interrupts/exceptions to S-Mode for handling, completely bypassing M-Mode.